SnowSzn/rgss-script-editor/README.md

   - Usable only in the tree view editor
 - `rgss-script-editor.sectionToggleLoad`
   - Toggles the load status (enabled/disabled) of the section/s on the tree view
   - Usable only in the tree view editor
+- `rgss-script-editor.sectionToggleCollapse`
+  - Toggles the collapsible status (collapsed/expanded) of the section/s on the tree view
+  - Usable only in the tree view editor
 - `rgss-script-editor.sectionRevealInVSCodeExplorer`
   - Reveals the selected section (script/folder) in the VSCode explorer tab